giciq/Bird-Species-Classification-CNN/README.md

 # Bird_Species_Classification

+The project presents a model for classificating different birs species from images.
+It was written using Tensorflow and Google Colab.
 The file with extension ".ipynb" contains a code which provides taken steps to create a model for classificating 525 bird species from images.

 The dataset used for the model: https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data

+Transfer Learning Model:
+EfficientNetV2B0 from tf.keras.applications.efficientnet_v2

 It contains images in 224x224x3 format and is divided into 3 sets:
 * training set - 84635 images